Tremont City Barrel Fill Timeline

 August 27, 2015:

 Nine local leaders and Ohio EPA administrators travel to Chicago to meet with Region 5 staff.
+A press release from Senator Widener’s office was issued about a meeting held on October 26th with Ohio EPA and US EPA officials at US EPA Region 5 Headquarters.
 Assistant Administrator Robert Kaplan orders Superfund staff persons to “review all options” for a resolution to Plan 9a.

 June 10, 2016:

-Newly named Project Manager Jim Saric meets with local leaders to present the Army Corps of Engineers (ACE) report.
-It recommends modifying Plan 9a by adding stabilization agents to wastes reconsolidated in the newly engineered waste cell.
+Newly named Project Manager Jim Saric meets with local leaders to present the Army Corps of Engineers (ACE) report, a “Final Evaluation of Supplemental Engineering Controls (ECs)” for the Tremont City Barrel Fill site.
+It recommended modifying Plan 9a by adding stabilization agents to wastes reconsolidated in the newly engineered waste cell.
+Unfortunately, stabilizing agents (like Portland cement, fly ash, or lime) are not considered effective for Volatile Organic Compounds (VOCs), though the report suggests they may be reduced.
+No recommendations have been made to further remove untreated hazardous wastes from the site.
 Treatability studies will be needed to determine the most effective agent(s) and method(s) to use.

 October 28, 2016: